nagypet/wsstepbystep/README.md

 process_cpu_usage 0.2067119764619553
 ```

 Cool.
 But now we want to implement an application specific monitoring endpoint.
 Let's assume we want to monitor the count of books created.
-All we have to do, is ti implement a service that will provide the count of books.
+All we have to do, is to implement a service that will provide the count of books.

 ```
 @Slf4j